A national challenge to encourage new ideas, new thinking and new research. What can you bring to disaster management in Australia?

-The judges will then review and select the best entries using the judging criteria.
+The judges are now reviewing and selecting the best entries using the judging criteria.
 Finalists will be notified the week of 11 July.
 Up to four finalists will be selected.

 To bring your idea to life, finalists will be supported with academic and industry mentors, who will assist them in developing their idea to the next level.
 These ideas will be showcased at the Disaster Challenge Final on 13 October 2022 - the UN International Day for Disaster Risk Reduction – in Brisbane.
 If required, finalists will have access to financial, academic and creative support to get the best out of their ideas, as well as support to attend the Disaster Challenge Final.

 Each finalist will have equal access to financial, academic and creative support.

 The Disaster Challenge Final will bring the finalists together to pitch their brilliant ideas to an audience of emergency managers and disaster preparedness experts.
 Here, judges will choose one winner.